 From an energy perspective his experience entails bids for base-load generation facilities, power plant facilities, coal-fired power plant projects, hydro-electric projects, negotiation of power purchase contracts and the certification and sale of renewable energy credits.

 Art also represents tribal interests in a several environmental and energy projects.
 Through his experience with tribal clients he has obtained an appreciation of the role that strong cultural beliefs play in formulating the goals of tribal clients in environmental/energy projects.

 Art has been selected by his peers for inclusion in the Best Lawyers in America Registry in the Energy Law, Environment and Litigation-Environment category for 25 consecutive years.
+He has received top rankings as a leading individual and Band I rankings by Chambers USA.
 Art is also an Adjunct Law Professor at Marquette Law School in which he teaches an energy law course.